 It was about a year ago, my neighbours were moving house and out on the front lawn was an old bicycle.
 We got into a conversation and I asked about the bike.
 She said it belonged to her husband and he used to ride it to school everyday.

 She then told me they were about to take it to the tip.
 (For any none UK readers, the tip is a recycling centre).

 I don’t really know why, but I felt like I couldn’t let this bike go on the scrap heap.
 I wanted to save it.
 At least what was left of it.
 So we did a little deal and I got to keep it.

 It wasn’t in the worst condition.
 The wheels turned, so that was a start.
 It had been in a garage for, who knows how long.
 It must have been a while.

-Which brings me too my first problem with this restoration.
+Which brings me to my first problem with this restoration.
 This bike belonged to my neighbour, who rode it to school.
 It didn’t really click with me until I actually got on the bike around six months later.
 He rode this to school.
 As a child.
-This was a child bike!
 I suppose I was just so excited by the idea of fixing up something that was around 50 years old, that I didn’t stop to wonder why the handle bars and seat were so low.

 I was initially disappointed as I wanted to restore something for myself.
 I wanted a cool, vintage bike that I could call my own.
 But basically it didn’t fit.

 So, what did I actually have here?
 Well it’s the classic Raleigh Hustler.
 Unfortunately I can’t work out the exact date.
 The model is from around the 60’s and 70’s and according to some online sources they are quite rare.
 Not sure how true this is, given the low prices people have sold them for but none the less it’s a pretty cool, little bike.
 This one is a two tone green affair, with a few small rusty bits, and some pitting on the chrome, but this just adds character, right?